TLG was set up in response to the announcement of Your Party, aiming to

 -

-time to the meeting chair so that members have ample
+the meeting chair so that members have ample time to familiarise

 -

-are made available.
-This is of particular importance if
+made available.
+This is of particular importance if you are

-you are wishing to contribute to a debate regarding any
+wishing to contribute to a debate regarding any documents.

 -